 - Children should be encouraged to report anything they feel uneasy about.

 - The family should agree rules about what children can and cannot do while online.

 Monitoring is crucial.
 Parents should know where their children go online, how long they stay there, and the warning signs that something is wrong.

-- Parents should place computers in family areas as opposed to bedrooms; however, they need to realise that instant messaging devices, mobile phones, and wireless computers may allow children to get online anywhere.
+- Computers should be in family areas as opposed to bedrooms; however, they need to realise that instant messaging devices, mobile phones, and wireless computers may allow children to get online anywhere.

-- When you children first begin online, parents should work closely with them and talk about Internet safety at an early age.
+- When your children first begin online, work closely with them and talk about Internet safety at an early age.

-- Parents should bookmark suitable sites and check back regularly to ensure the content of those sites has not changed.
+- Bookmark suitable sites and check back regularly to ensure the content of those sites has not changed.

-- Parents should be aware that some sites have age restrictions that children may ignore or not realise.
+- Remember that some sites have age restrictions that children may ignore or not realise.